beforesemicolon/markup/README.md

 `;
 ```

-The `state` takes any value as the initial value and returns an array where the first item
+The `state` function takes two arguments:
+- `value`: the initial value
+- `subscriber` (optional): a function that gets called for every value change

+It returns an array with 3 functions:
-is a getter (a function that returns the value) and the second is a setter (a function that set the value).
+- `getter`: a function that returns the value

-The setter takes a new value or a function that will get call with the current value ,and you
+- `setter` a function that set the value by taking a new one or a function that returns the new value.
-must return a new.
+- `unsubscriber` a function that stops listening to value changes.

 ```js
 setCount(count => count + 1)